How Much Does It Cost to Refinish Hardwood Floors in 2025?

 Staining

-The process adds between $1 and $3 per square foot to the final cost, broken down between labor and the cost of materials.
+After sanding, the process of staining hardwood floors adds between $1 and $3 per square foot to the final cost, including labor and materials.
 Once sanded, you may want to skip staining your floors and apply a finishing coat directly over the untreated wood.
 Staining is only necessary if you want to change or reinvigorate the color of your floors.

-Like any other design choice, the stain comes down to aesthetics.
-The most popular options are oil- or water-based stains.
-And, much like painting a room, the per-gallon price range depends on type and quality, typically between $30 and $100 per gallon.
+Like any other design choice, the wood stain comes down to aesthetics.
+The most popular options are oil-based or water-based stains.
+Much like painting a room, the per-gallon price range depends on type and quality, typically between $30 and $100 per gallon

 Finishing and Coating

-Once your floors are sanded and stained, the final step is adding a long-lasting topcoat finish of oil- or water-based polyurethane.
-Recoating costs between $1 and $2 per square foot and ranges based on labor cost and the type of coating you choose (oil or water-based):
+Once your floors are sanded and stained, the final step is adding a long-lasting topcoat finish of oil-based or water-based polyurethane.
+Recoating costs between $1 and $2 per square foot and ranges based on labor cost and the type of coating you choose (oil or water-based).

 • Oil-based topcoats cost around $20–$40 per gallon, add a slight amber hue to your floor, and take up to 10 hours to dry.